wflageol-uqtr/CSharpCaseStudyControl/readme.md

 ### TestDuplicate

 The file system should support duplication.
 Given a root component, the Duplicate method should create a complete duplicate of the child hierarchy of that component (including the component itself).
 Each new component created this way should be a copy of the original components, but should be distinct objects. *You need to implement this functinality.*

-## Language Features

-The objective of this study is to measure the impact of a specific set of language features on immutable object-oriented software.
-As such, you should read the [immutability features instructions](https://github.com/wflageol-uqtr/CSharpCaseStudy/blob/main/immutability-features.md).

-The instructions describe the set of features which you should use to help complete your implementation of the new functionality.
-The existing code already makes use of these features.